Causes of death

 Premature mortality is a good high-level indicator of the overall health of a population, being correlated with many other measures of population health: there are significant differences between the premature death rates in different areas, reflecting a wide range of underlying differences between these populations.

-The latest release of data is for 2015-17, which gives Bolton an overall under 75 mortality rate of 411 per 100,000; this rate is average for the Greater Manchester conurbation however is considered significantly higher than England.
-Bolton also sits around average when compared to the whole of the North West.
+The latest release of data is for 2021-23, which gives Bolton an overall under 75 mortality rate of 441 per 100,000 population; this rate is lower for women (330 per 100k) than men (552 per 100k) residing in Bolton.

 Preventable Mortality